 Option 2 – The Health Insurance Marketplace

 Under the Affordable Care Act, in addition to health coverage through an employment-based group health plan, there will be a new way to get health coverage – the new health insurance marketplace (the Marketplace).
 The Marketplace will offer health insurance (called qualified health plans) that include comprehensive coverage, from doctors and medications to hospital visits.
 Qualified health plans in the Marketplace will present their price and benefit information in simple terms so that you can make apples-to-apples comparisons.
-Starting in October 2013, you will be able to get information about all of the plans available in your area and enroll.
+You can get information about all of the plans available in your area and enroll.

 For more information about obtaining coverage through the Marketplace, visit www.healthcare.gov, contact EBSA electronically at www.askebsa.dol.gov, or call the HealthCare.gov Help Line at 1-800-318-2596.